‘Document dump’ by Flint water prosecutors leads to contempt finding

 Nonetheless, the “entire department at all times was bound to comply,” the judge said.

+“We respect the court’s ruling,” said Danny Wimmer, a spokesman for the attorney general’s office.

 Snyder was among nine people charged with crimes in the Flint water scandal.
-But the cases appear dead after the Michigan Supreme Court said a one-judge grand jury cannot be used to file charges.
+But the cases appear dead after the Michigan Supreme Court said a one-judge grand jury cannot be used to return indictments.

 Flint, while under the control of Snyder-appointed managers, used the Flint River for drinking water in 2014-15 without properly treating it to reduce corrosion.
 Lead leached from old pipes and contaminated the system.